jiwonhaha/GaussCraft/README.md

     python arap.py <path to reconstructed mesh>
     ```

-3. View the edited rendering:
+3. View the edited rendering with viewer:
     ```bash
     python viewer.py <path to pre-trained model> <or direct path to the ply file> -s <data source path> --mesh_path <path to deformed mesh>
     ```